PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	/* --- end generated code --- */
 	// -- user code here --

-To create a sprite prefab in the main menu select the ``File → New → Sprite Prefab File`` option.
-It opens a wizard that in its first page ask for the container folder and the name of the file.
+To create a sprite prefab, in the main menu select the ``File → New → Sprite Prefab File`` option.
+It opens a wizard that on its first page asks for the container folder and the name of the file.

 Press the **Next** button to set some needed parameters, the most important is the sprite type and texture:

 .. image:: images/CreateSpritePrefab.png
 	:alt: Sprite prefab wizard

-In the current version of Canvas the sprites cannot have children, so a sprite prefab cannot have children neither, it is a file with single object.
+In the current version of Canvas the sprites cannot have children, so a sprite prefab cannot have children either, it is a file with a single object.

 The group scene (prefab)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In Phaser a group is an object with different purpose.
+In Phaser, a group is an object with a different purpose.
 It can be used as a pool of objects or like a transformation list of objects.
 As well as the sprites, you can create "custom groups", or what we name group prefabs.
 These group prefabs can be added to other scenes so they are a way to write reusable components.
-For example you can create a tree with fruits and use it in different levels.
+For example, you can create a tree with fruits and use it in different levels.

 This group prefab...